grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 `deployment` is the Kubernetes Deployment for the query-frontend.

+## obj queryFrontend.discoveryService

+`discoveryService` is a headless Kubernetes Service used by queriers to discover query-frontend addresses.

 ## obj queryFrontend.service

 `service` is the Kubernetes Service for the query-frontend.

+## obj runtime

+`runtime` has configuration for runtime overrides.

+## obj runtime.config

+`config` is a convenience field for modifying the runtime configuration.

+## obj runtime.configMap

+`configMap` is the Kubernetes ConfigMap containing the runtime configuration.

+## obj runtime.configuration

+## obj runtime.configuration.overrides

+`overrides` are per tenant runtime limits overrides.

 ## obj storeGateway